VFEM: Visual Feature Empowered Multivariate Time Series Forecasting with Cross-Modal Fusion: Introduction

 \section{Introduction}

-Time series forecasting has been widely applied in diverse settings such as weather, power systems, transportation, and finance \cite{allen2025end, wu2021time, liu2023itransformer, yi2023fouriergnn}.
+Time series forecasting has been widely applied in diverse settings such as weather, power systems, transportation, and finance \citep{allen2025end, wu2021time, liu2023itransformer, yi2023fouriergnn}.
 These scenarios often involve a wide variety of temporal data, where different time series frequently exhibit intricate interrelationships.
-Early time series forecasting methods focus on statistical models and signal processing techniques like decomposition \cite{wu2021autoformer, wu2022timesnet} and frequency analysis \cite{zhou2022fedformer}; with the development of deep learning, many studies improve prediction by fusing information across both variable and temporal dimensions of multivariate time series\cite{zhang2023crossformer, donghao2024moderntcn}, and enhance the model's ability to process local features\cite{nie2023timeseriesworth64,wang2023micn}; recently, the field has shifted towards large foundation models \cite{jin2023time,zhou2023one,darlow2024dam,goswami2024moment, das2023decoder} and further improves performance by incorporating cross-modal information fusion\cite{liu2024unitime}.
+Early time series forecasting methods focus on statistical models and signal processing techniques like decomposition \citep{wu2021autoformer, wu2022timesnet} and frequency analysis \citep{zhou2022fedformer}.
+With the development of deep learning, many studies improve prediction by fusing information across both variable and temporal dimensions \citep{zhang2023crossformer, donghao2024moderntcn,wang2025psformer, wang2023micn}.
+The emergence of large foundation models \citep{ansari2024chronos, woo2024morai, liu2024timer, goswami2024moment, darlow2024dam} has further advanced the field, leveraging pretrained architectures to achieve strong zero-shot or few-shot forecasting performance.
+In addition, Mamba-based state-space architectures are also rapidly developing for time series forecasting \citep{jung2026mambasl,KARADAG2026133226}.

-However, several issues remain unresolved \cite{tan2024language}.
+However, several issues remain unresolved \citep{tan2024language, brigato2026there}.
 Firstly, the channel-independent architecture is commonly adopted in large time series models.
-While this allows the model to handle varying numbers of variables across datasets, it overlooks valuable information provided by other time series.
-Although many studies \cite{woo2024morai, liu2024timer} employ channel-dependent designs, they require full-parameter training on large scale time series datasets, which increases both data volume and training parameters, and also face challenges in effectively learning the distinct cross-variable dependency patterns inherent to time series from different domains.
-Moreover, flattening multivariate series into a univariate sequence may weaken the recognition of cross-channel patterns.
-Secondly, previous cross-modal fusion methods often relied on textual modalities to provide auxiliary temporal information \cite{cao2024tempo, liu2024unitime, jin2024timellm, sun2023test,liu2025timecma}, yet underutilizing the information capture capabilities of large models from different modalities.
-Besides, the global and local feature extraction capabilities of visual modalities have not been fully leveraged in spatiotemporal processing of time series data \cite{luo2024moderntcn}.
+While this design allows the model to handle varying numbers of variables across datasets, it does not explicitly model the correlations among different variables that could enhance forecasting accuracy.
+Although some studies \citep{woo2024morai, liu2024timer} employ channel-dependent designs, they require full-parameter training on large-scale time series datasets, which entails substantial data requirements and computational costs.
+Despite this, such models may not fully capture the distinct cross-variable dependency patterns inherent to time series from different domains, and flattening multivariate series into a univariate sequence can obscure cross-channel patterns.